girishlande/QMLProjects/StudentUserC++PluginsForQML/readme.txt

 	Choose Application -> Qt Quick application (Empty) Name this as "StudentTest"

 7. Go to plugin project.
-Open .pro file and add destination where dll should get added.
+Open student.pro file and add destination where dll should get added.
 DESTDIR = ../student

 Now if you build your plugin project, plugin dll will get generated in outermost folder.